adilanwar2399/ESBMC_Vampire_Project_LLM_Integration_Pipeline/Code/README.md

 Pipeline_3.py is the is the Latest Iterative one - with the LLM Prompts dealing with Multiple Invariants or (Unknown Number of Invariants).

+Pipeline_4.py is the is the Latest Iterative and Universal one - with the LLM Prompts dealing with Multiple Invariants or (Unknown Number of Invariants), Single Invariant, Absolute Invariant and Quantifiable Invariants.

+Prompt_Examples.py is the file containing four types of benchmark examples and how they are solved in a step by step explanation manner and approach.

 Stages of the Project:

 1. Detect For loops iteratively.